 So we started our trip with visiting the Bell Homestead, a national historic site where Alexander did his invention.
 The museum has a lot of artifacts related to Bell.
 We then went to The Sanderson Performing Arts Center.
 It is a historic theatre, offers various live shows and performances.
-From there, we went to The Grand River and met up with old friends Luke & his wife who own HempLife Today back in the states.
-It is a tradition we have followed for many years.
 This experience offers excellent fishing, paddling, rafting, and birding.

 Then we went to the Art Gallery that displays many art exhibits.
 It is situated in the Gardens of Glenhyrst and beautifully landscaped 16-acre park, which is located on the banks of the river.
 It offers unique fine art exhibitions, events, lectures and tours and more.
 It has over 700 artworks with them.
 Later we went to Brant Park Conservation Area which is a home base for campers and outdoor enthusiasts.
 Also, it has a swimming pool of more than 1.5 acres.
 It operates from May 1 to 15th October for camping and usage daily.
 Also, we attended Culture Days, a nationwide grassroots festival.
 It encourages to explore, discover and participate in arts and culture in Brantford.